tzssangglass/lua-resty-lrucache/README.markdown

 Sets a key with a value and an expiration time.

-When the cache is full, the cache will automatically evict the least recently used item.
+Default behavior: when the cache is full, it evicts the least recently used item.
+When the cache is created with an eviction ratio (Lua implementation) via [`cache:new`](#new) such as `lrucache.new(200, { ratio = 0.9 })`, `set` triggers a secondary eviction once the size crosses `floor(size * ratio)`: it scans up to 5 nodes from the tail, evicting the first expired entry it finds and otherwise moving non-expired nodes to the head (skipping eviction if none are expired).
+With no `ratio` configured, this scan remains disabled.

 The optional `ttl` argument specifies the expiration time.
 The time value is in seconds, but you can also specify the fraction number part (e.g. `0.25`).
 A nil